-A North Charleston attorney at Joye Law Firm will review the facts of your on-the-job accident and discuss whether you may have a valid workers’ compensation claim.
+A North Charleston lawyers at Joye Law Firm will review the facts of your on-the-job accident and discuss whether you may have a valid workers’ compensation claim.

 The type of workers’ compensation benefits that you are eligible to receive will depend on your employment status, the extent of your injuries, whether you are permanently disabled and your compensation rate when you were working.

 How Our North Charleston Workers’ Compensation Lawyer Can Assist

 If your employer or the worker’s compensation insurance administrator denies your right to benefits, or you believe that you are not receiving all the benefits you are due, then you have up to two years to file a workers’ compensation claim.